arkime/arkime/README.md

 ## API

-You can learn more about the Moloch API at https://github.com/aol/moloch/wiki/API
+You can learn more about the Moloch API on our [API Wiki page](https://github.com/aol/moloch/wiki/API).

 ## Contribute

-Please refer to [the contributing.md file](CONTRIBUTING.md) for information about how to get involved.
-We welcome issues, feature requests and pull requests in github.
-For questions about using Moloch please use the Slack channels.
+Please refer to [the CONTRIBUTING.md file](CONTRIBUTING.md) for information about how to get involved.
+We welcome issues, feature requests, pull requests, and documentation updates in GitHub.
+For questions about using and troubleshooting Moloch please use the Slack channels.

 ## Maintainers

 The best way to reach us is on Slack.
-Please visit https://slackinvite.molo.ch to receive an initiation to join the Moloch FPC Slack workspace.
+Please request an invitation to join the Moloch FPC Slack workspace [here](https://slackinvite.molo.ch).

 ## License